 Black Widow is the 24th film in the Marvel Cinematic Universe (MCU) and will be Natasha Romanoff/Black Widow’s first solo adventure.

 It’s a prequel, set between the events of Captain America: Civil War and Avengers: Infinity War and sees Black Widow on the run and seeking out loved ones to help her take on a new villain, Taskmaster.

 BLACK WIDOW Cast

 Joining Scarlett Johannsson’s Black Widow on this explosive adventure is a new team of allies from her past.
 Florence Pugh (Midsommar, Little Women) as Natasha’s fellow assassin Yelena Belova, Rachel Weisz (The Favourite, The Constant Gardener) as their mother figure Melina Vostokoff, and David Harbour (Hellboy, TV’s Stranger Things) as their father figure, Alexei Shostakov/Red Guardian.
-Ray Winstone is starring as Dreykov, the head of the infamous Red Room, and it’s also rumoured that Robert Downey Jr. will make an appearance as Tony Stark/Iron Man.
+Ray Winstone is starring as Dreykov, the head of the infamous Red Room, and it’s also rumoured that Robert Downey Jr. will make a brief appearance as Tony Stark/Iron Man.

 BLACK WIDOW - What We Know

 Shang-Chi and the Legend of the Ten Rings is the 25th film in the Marvel Cinematic Universe (MCU) and introduces cinemagoers to Shang-Chi, The Master of Kung-Fu – a martial arts superhero as he goes up against über-baddy The Mandarin’s Ten Rings terrorist organisation.

 Shang-Chi ANd The Legend Of The Ten Rings Cast

 Simu Liu is playing Shang-Chi, while the role of The Mandarin (for real this time - Sir Ben Kingsley in Iron Man 3 was just an actor pretending to be the terrorist mastermind) has gone to acting legend, Tony Leung.
 The last member of the cast we know about for now is Awkwafina, but her role has yet to be revealed.

 Shang-Chi ANd The Legend Of The Ten Rings - What We Know